 A thread can terminate its execution in the following ways:

-By returning from its first (outermost) procedure, the threads start routine.
-See pthread_create.
+By returning from its first (outermost) procedure, the threads start routine; see pthread_create(3THR)

-The default behavior of a thread is to linger until some other thread has acknowledged its demise by “joining” with the lingering thread.
-This behavior is the same as the default pthread_create() attribute that is nondetached, see pthread_detach.
-The result of the join is that the joining thread picks up the exit status of the terminated thread and the terminated thread vanishes.
+The default behavior of a thread is to linger until some other thread has acknowledged its demise by “joining” with it.
+This is the same as the default pthread_create() attribute being nondetached; see pthread_detach(3THR).
+The result of the join is that the joining thread picks up the exit status of the dying thread and the dying thread vanishes.

-An important special case arises when the initial thread, calling main(), returns from calling main() or calls exit().
+An important special case arises when the initial thread — the one calling main(),— returns from calling main() or calls exit(3C).
 This action causes the entire process to be terminated, along with all its threads.
-So, take care to ensure that the initial thread does not return from main() prematurely.
+So take care to ensure that the initial thread does not return from main() prematurely.

-Note that when the main thread merely calls pthread_exit, the main thread terminates itself only.
-The other threads in the process, as well as the process, continue to exist.
-The process terminates when all threads terminate.
+Note that when the main thread merely calls pthread_exit(3THR), it terminates only itself—the other threads in the process, as well as the process, continue to exist.
+(The process terminates when all threads terminate.)